Netcracker/KubeMarine/documentation/Installation.md

 *Can restart service*: Always yes, `auditd`.

-*OS specific*: Yes, `prepare.system.audit.install` task is performed only on Debian OS family.
+*OS specific*: Yes, `prepare.system.audit.install` task is performed only on the Debian OS family.

 ```yaml
 services: